 ||Bachelor of Technology

-Educational Outreach & Continuing Education
+Educational Outreach and Continuing Education

 Northeastern State University is committed to providing learning opportunities for the entire community through its Continuing Education office which arranges non-traditional or specialized offerings to meet constituents’ needs.
 With flexible scheduling and customized approaches, NSU’s Continuing Education offers continuing education opportunities in areas ranging from accounting and financial planning to creative art to music lessons to software packages to summer camps.
 Training can be rapidly developed and tailored to areas not yet been fully developed into the academic mainstream.
 For information on enrollment or course information, call (800) 722-9614 or (918) 456-5511, Ext.
 4610.